WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

   in bits.
 It MUST be greater than or equal to 8.
 The default is 16.

 * cbr: If present, indicates whether the entity requires constant bitrate (CBR) media only.
-Default is not constant bit rate.
+It has value of 1 (indicating CBR only) or zero (no constraint on rate).
+Zero is default.

 * ch: Indicates whether the entity supports  multiple audio channels.
-The default is 1.
+The default is 1 for support.

 * ptime: max duration of media encoded in single packet in ms. Default is 30.

-This specification defines the following capability set for video
+This specification defines the following parameters for cam and screen:
-codecs:

 * fps: The maximum frame rate for video.
 This is specified in frames per second.
 The default is 30.

-* size: the max width in pixels followed by and x then the max height in pixels.
+* max-res: the max width in pixels.
 Default is TBD.

 * pr: the max pixel rate ( pixels / second ).
 Default is 2^64-1.